TheMrityunjayPathak/Netflix-Data-Analysis/README.md

 - **Importing Libraries**

-  - Importing Pandas, Matplotlib and Seaborn Libraries.
+  - Importing Pandas, Matplotlib and Seaborn Libraries

 - **Reading CSV File**

-  - Reading CSV File by using pd.read_csv() function.
+  - Reading CSV File by using pd.read_csv() function

 - **Overview of the Dataset**

-  - Information about shape and size of the Dataset.
+  - Information about shape and size of the Dataset

-  - Columns present in the Dataset.
+  - Columns present in the Dataset

-  - Info about the Dataset.
+  - Info about the Dataset

 - **Handling Null values in the Dataset**

-  - Filling the Null values with most frequent category in the Columns.
+  - Filling the Null values with most frequent category in the Columns

 - **Changing DataType of Columns**

-  - Modifying the DataType of date_added column to Pandas DateTime Format.
+  - Modifying the DataType of date_added column to Pandas DateTime Format

 - **Utilizing existing information to create new Columns**

-  - Extracting Year, Month and Dates from date_added Column.
+  - Extracting Year, Month and Dates from date_added Column

-  - Splitting listed_in column and selecting first value as Genre.
+  - Splitting listed_in column and selecting first value as Genre

-  - Splitting cast column and selecting first value as Lead Actor.
+  - Splitting cast column and selecting first value as Lead Actor

 - **Splitting the Dataset**

-  - Splitting the Dataset based on type of Content, i.e TV Shows and Movies.
+  - Splitting the Dataset based on type of Content, i.e TV Shows and Movies

 - **Statistical Analysis**